 - Sierra Mascota

-He mentions having sent a sample to the US to analyze it and that it in fact did have mescaline, how much it had depends on the variety you buy, if it's the street quality it has half, if not less, than the quantity in the type called "de punta", which is much more expensive, and this due to the fact that it's the first distilled liter of racilla extracted from a 50 gallon drum.
+He mentions having sent a sample to the US to analyze it and that it, in fact, did have mescaline, how much it had depends on the variety you buy, if it's the street quality it has half, if not less, than the quantity in the type called "de punta", which is much more expensive, and this due to the fact that it's the first distilled liter of Raicilla extracted from a 50 gallon drum.

 At Yelapa.info they recommend that "...when you drink it for the first time, you should be in secure surroundings among people you know and trust and use cautious moderation."

-The main association behind the promotion and expansion of the liquor is the Mexican Raicilla Promotion Council (Consejo Mexicano Promotor de la Raicilla): http://www.cmpr.org.mx/
+The main association behind the promotion and expansion of the liquor is the Mexican Raicilla Promotion Council (Consejo Mexicano Promotor de la Raicilla).

 Casa Museo de la Raicilla

 There's a museum in Mascota called "Casa Museo de la Raicilla" Raicilla House Museum, where you'll enjoy a guided tour on the history and background of Racilla production, there's also a store where you can buy the liquor.

 Raicilla Hacienda El Divisadero

 You can also enjoy a Raicilla Distillery tour at Hacienda El Divisadero.

 Callejón Alvarado No. 5 Col. Barrio Centro 46990,